DouglasGorges/purespectrum/README.md

 You can filter the books registered just inserting a few words on 'Filter' input.
 ### To UPDATE a book data
-In the list view, click on the pencil icon.
-A dialog should be opened with the book data.
+In the list view, click on the pencil icon and a dialog should be opened with the book data.
-Just modify everithing you want.
+Just modify everything you want.

-By clicking on 'Update' button, the application will try to register the book new data on the API and, if everything goes to be allrigth, a success message will be showed.
+By clicking on 'Update' button, the application will try to register the book's new data on the API and, if everything goes rigth, a success message will be showed.
 ### To DELETE a book
 In the list, you'll need just to click on trash icon.

 Be carefull, no confirm messages was implemented yet.
+(This feature is comming)

-By clicking on trash icon, the application will try to delete the book from API and, if everything goes to be allrigth, a success message will be showed.
+By clicking on trash icon, the application will try to delete the book from API and, if everything goes rigth, a success message will be showed.

 ## Installation